Doctorate: India

 In India, doctorates are offered by universities.
-Entry requirements include master's degree.
+Entry requirements include a master's degree.
 Some universities consider undergraduate degrees in professional areas such as engineering, medicine or law as qualifications for pursuing doctorate level degrees.
 Entrance examinations are held for almost all programs.
-In most universities, coursework duration and thesis is 5–6 years.
-The most common doctoral degree is Ph.D.
+In most universities, the duration of coursework and writing the thesis is 3–7 years.
+The most common doctoral degree is a Ph.D.

 Italy

 Until the introduction of the dottorato di ricerca in the mid-1980s, the laurea generally constituted the highest academic degree obtainable in Italy.
 The first institution in Italy to create a doctoral program was Scuola Normale Superiore di Pisa in 1927 under the historic name "Diploma di Perfezionamento".
-Further, the dottorato di ricerca was introduced by law and presidential decree in 1980, in a reform of academic teaching, training and experimentation in organisation and teaching methods.
+The dottorato di ricerca was introduced by law and presidential decree in 1980, in a reform of academic teaching, training and experimentation in organisation and teaching methods.

 Italy uses a three-level degree system following the Bologna Process.
-The first-level degree, called a laurea (Bachelor's degree), requires three years and a short thesis.
-The second-level degree, called a laurea magistrale (Master's degree), is obtained after two additional years, specializing in a branch of the field.
+The first-level degree, called a laurea (bachelor's degree), requires three years and a short thesis.
+The second-level degree, called a laurea magistrale (master's degree), is obtained after two additional years, specializing in a branch of the field.
 This degree requires more advanced thesis work, usually involving academic research or an internship.
 The final degree is called a dottorato di ricerca (Ph.D.) and is obtained after three years of academic research on the subject and a thesis.

-Alternatively, after obtaining the laurea or the laurea magistrale, one can complete a "Master's" (first-level Master's after the laurea; second-level Master's after the laurea magistrale) of one or two years, usually including an internship.
-An Italian "Master's" is not the same as a master's degree; it is intended to be more focused on professional training and practical experience.
+Alternatively, after obtaining the laurea or the laurea magistrale, one can complete a "master's" (first-level master's after the laurea or second-level master's after the laurea magistrale) of one or two years, usually including an internship.
+An Italian "master's" is not the same as a master's degree; it is intended to be more focused on professional training and practical experience.

 Regardless of the field of study, the title for Bachelors Graduate students is Dottore/Dottoressa (abbrev.
 Dott./Dott.ssa, or as Dr.), not to be confused with the title for the Ph.D., which is instead Dottore/Dottoressa di Ricerca.
 A laurea magistrale grants instead the title of Dottore/Dottoressa magistrale.
 Graduates in the fields of Education, Art and Music are also called Dr. Prof. (or simply Professore) or Maestro.
 Many professional titles, such as ingegnere (engineer) are awarded only upon passing a post-graduation examination (esame di stato), and registration in the relevant professional association.

 The Superior Graduate Schools in Italy (Italian: Scuola Superiore Universitaria), also called Schools of Excellence (Italian: Scuole di Eccellenza) such as Scuola Normale Superiore di Pisa and Sant'Anna School of Advanced Studies keep their historical "Diploma di Perfezionamento" title by law and MIUR Decree.